Angel Studios: Content

+TV series

 The Chosen

-The Chosen, a streaming multi-season television series about the life of Jesus, was first produced under the VidAngel umbrella and now distributed by Angel Studios.
+The Chosen, a streaming multi-season television series created by Dallas Jenkins and about the life of Jesus, was first produced under the VidAngel umbrella and later distributed by Angel Studios.
 The series was supported by equity crowdfunding and raised over $13 million, the largest amount ever crowdfunded for a TV show.
+Following the Season 3 finale in February 2023, The Chosen and Jenkins broke away from Angel Studios.
+The show is now handled by the Come and See Foundation, a 501(c)(3) non-profit corporation formed specifically to produce, license, and distribute The Chosen.

+Following months of legal arbitration between Angel Studios and The Chosen LLC, a decision by the arbitrator in favor of The Chosen was given in late May 2024.
+One day after Jenkins announced the ruling, Angel Studios' CEO Neal Harmon announced his company planned to appeal.

 Dry Bar Comedy

-Dry Bar Comedy was one of the company's first forays into original content, launched in 2017.
+Dry Bar Comedy was one of the preceding company's first forays into original content, launched in 2017.
 It began as a series of 52 original stand-up comedy sets filmed in Utah that are generally clean and performed by lesser-known comedians.
 Dry Bar Comedy has attracted a large social media following, particularly on YouTube.
 As of 2021, Dry Bar Comedy videos have attracted over 2 billion views.

-Tuttle Twins

-Loosely based on books of the same title by Connor Boyack and Elijah Stanfield, Tuttle Twins follows twins Ethan and Emily Tuttle who go on adventures with their grandma on her time-traveling wheelchair.
-It held the all time crowdfunding record for a kids show until it was surpassed by The Wingfeather Saga.

 The Wingfeather Saga

 Angel Studios produced an animated TV adaptation of The Wingfeather Saga, a fantasy book series for children and young adults written by Andrew Peterson.
-Investors poured in $5 million to produce the first season, which is currently streaming.
+Investors contributed $5 million to produce the first season.

 Feature films

-A forthcoming film titled The Shift, a sci-fi film starring Neal McDonough, Sean Astin, Kristoffer Polaha, and Emily Rose, will be Angel Studios's first original theatrical feature film.
-Other forthcoming feature films include David, an animated film about the eponymous biblical hero, and His Only Son, a live-action drama retelling the biblical story of Abraham and Isaac.
+As of July 2023, Angel's distributed feature films include His Only Son, a March 2023 live-action drama retelling the biblical story of Abraham and Isaac produced by RockBridge Productions, Sound of Freedom, produced by Santa Fe Films and released in July 2023, and The Shift, a sci-fi film released in late 2023 starring Neal McDonough, Sean Astin, Kristoffer Polaha, and Emily Rose, which was Angel Studios's first original theatrical feature film.

+David, an animated film about the eponymous biblical hero was originally set to be released in November 2025.
+However, in October 2024, Slingshot Pictures terminated its distribution agreement with Angel, citing "multiple alleged incurable contract breaches".
+Slingshot filed a lawsuit against Angel in March 2025 and tried seeking a new distributor for David.
+One year after the agreement was terminated, Angel Studios and 2521 Entertainment acquired the film and its prequel TV series, Young David.
+The film is now set for release on December 19, 2025.

+Sound of Freedom

+On July 3, 2023, Angel Studios released the film Sound of Freedom as its first international theatrical release.
+Directed by Alejandro Monteverde, the film stars Jim Caviezel, Mira Sorvino, and Bill Camp.
+The film was a box office success, earning over $250 million worldwide.
+However, the film also attracted controversy due to allegations of exaggerated ticket sales, challenges to the credibility of its subject Tim Ballard, and its ties to the QAnon conspiracy theory.